revyos-ros/Universal_Robots_Client_Library-release/README.md

   and is released under the BSD-2-Clause license.
 * The semaphore implementation used inside the queue implementation is written by Jeff Preshing and licensed under the zlib license
-* The Dockerfile used for the integration tests of this repository is originally written by Arran Hobson Sayers and released under the MIT license

 While the main `LICENSE` file in this repository contains the Apache-2.0 license used for the majority of the work, the respective libraries of third-party components reside together with the